Frequently asked questions

 The owner is liable to pay the Council Tax in the following special cases:

-- House in multiple occupation e.g. groups of bedsits which share washing and cooking facilities
+- House in multiple occupation.
+This could be groups of bedsits which share washing and cooking facilities

 - Care and nursing homes together with some hostels